chryz-hub/chryz-hub.github.io/README.md

 To contribute to the community website project, open the `src` directory which contains all the assets you'll need.
 Also, the `index.html` file is in the root directory and not in the `src` directory, take note.

-## Getting Stated Contributing
+## Getting Started

-> If you've never made a pull request before, or participated in an open-source project, we recommend taking a look at our[opensource-4-everyone repository.](https://github.com/chryz-hub/opensource-4-everyone#simple-guide-to-making-a-pull-request-or-contribution) This repo has everything you need to learn about open-source, with a step-by-step guide to making your very first PR.
+> If you've never made a pull request before, or participated in an open-source project, we recommend taking a look at our [opensource-4-everyone repository.](https://github.com/chryz-hub/opensource-4-everyone#simple-guide-to-making-a-pull-request-or-contribution) This repo has everything you need to learn about open-source, with a step-by-step guide to making your very first PR.
 Once you've got your hands dirty, you're ready to come back and dive into Community Website Project.

 1. First up you need to fork (make a copy) of this repo to your Github account.